How to calculate an employee's final pay

 Factors that can affect final pay

-No two employees’ circumstances are the same, meaning there can be several possible factors that can cause their final pay to be compromised.
+No two employees' circumstances are the same, meaning there can be several factors that can affect the final payslip.

 Leftover annual leave

-If an employee has resigned from their role, they have the right to be paid for any annual leave that they have accrued but haven’t used.
+If an employee has resigned from their role, they have the right to be paid for any annual leave that they have accrued, but haven't used.
 Alternatively, you may want to give them the choice to take their leftover leave during their notice period.
+This, in effect, will mean they leave sooner while still getting paid for the full notice period.

 Redundancy pay

-If as an employer you’ve found yourself in the difficult position of having to make one or more employees redundant, you’ll need to know where you stand with redundancy pay.
+If you've had to make one or more employees redundant, you'll need to know where you stand with redundancy pay.

 If an employee has been with the company for more than two years, they will be entitled to statutory redundancy pay.
+Any redundancy terms in the employee's contract must be honoured as well, even if they go above the statutory requirements.
 The amount they receive relates to their age and length of service.

 Frustration of the employment contract